HMS Thetis (1773)

 HMS Thetis was a 32-gun fifth-rate frigate of the Royal Navy, built by Wyatt & Co. at Buckler's Hard shipyard in 1773.

 From 1777 to 1781 she served with the North American squadron.
+In January, 1778 she was under the command of Captain John Gell.

 Thetis took part in the action of 9 August 1780, when a convoy she was escorting fell prey to a Franco-Spanish squadron.
 55 merchantmen were captured, but she managed to escape.